 If your home has painted wood siding, inspect your home for areas where the paint needs to be touched up or redone.
 While a few small blemishes can be treated on a case-by-case basis, large swatches of peeling paint are a sign that your house needs to be repainted before your home goes on the market.

-Leaving your home unpainted can reduce your property value because many home buyers try to avoid properties that need major repairs.
+Leaving your home unpainted can reduce your curb appeal and property value because many home buyers try to avoid properties that need major repairs.

 Install matching hardware by replacing your house numbers, door knobs and mailbox.
 This update can make your home look more attractive and will help unify your home's exterior.
 When choosing house numbers, be sure to pick large numbers that pop out against the color of your siding.
 Homebuyers should be able to find your house easily when driving down your street.